jayzheng98/jayzheng98.github.io/_projects/project2.md

 **1.** The expanding scale of cyberspace leads to a sharp increase in the amount of security-related data, which are diverse, fragmented, and heterogeneous.
 The main challenge in current security analysis is not the shortage of data, but how to combine information from various sources into a single model

 **2.** Knowledge graph is a large-scale semantic model composed of vertices and edges.
 It can intuitively model various cybersecurity scenarios.
-This section intends to merge all the outputs of aforementioned work and some existing achievements to construct a **KG of railway signal system**, which will further be the foundation of the anomaly detection experiment
+This section intends to merge all the outputs of aforementioned work with some existing achievements to construct a **KG of railway signal system**

 ## Design
 ### Overview